thesheps/aws-101-serverless-api/PITCHME.md

 ### Api Gateway

 > ... is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 ---

+### IAM

+> ...
+AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.

+---